facebook/hhvm/hphp/test/README.md

 subdirectories if you want to group them even more.
 Running a suite will run all sub-suites.

-* vm - The most common.
+* quick - The most common.
 Put your test here by default.
+* slow - Slower full featured tests.
+Grouped into sub-suites.
 * zend/good - Passing tests from Zend's suite.
 * zend/bad - Failing tests from Zend.
 Fix these and move them to zend/good.
 * vm-perf - Some performance tests that aren't commonly run.
-* tcr - The HPHPc TestCodeRun tests.

 # Examples how to run them

-* VM suite with the JIT on -
+* Quick suite with the JIT on -
-`test/run test/vm`
+`test/run test/quick`

 * Zend tests just with the interpreter in RepoAuthoritative mode - `test/run test/zend/good interp 1`

-* TCR tests with the JIT in IR mode -
+* Slow tests with the JIT in IR mode -
-`test/run test/tcr hhir`
+`test/run test/slow hhir`

+* Run evertyhing that is supposed to pass -
+`fbmake runtests`

 # File Layout